itsmarsss/image-similarity-analyzer/README.md

 | 0.3 - 0.4   | Very different      | 🔴 Red           |
 | 0.4 - 1.0   | Extremely different | ⚫ Gray          |

-_These ranges are optimized for face-swap analysis with default weights [1.0, 2.5, 1.5]_
+_These ranges are optimized for body-swap analysis with default weights [1.0, 2.5, 1.5]_

 ## 🚀 Quick Start